 Hey folks, we’ve got excellent news right off the bat!
 AutoBidMaster is a perfect place to shop for vehicles.
-You can find passenger vehicles, sports cars, trucks, motorcycles, and many more offers there.
-We value our long-time clients, and we’re proud when a newcomer joins in to find a vehicle they’ve ever wanted.
+You can find passenger vehicles, sports cars, trucks, motorcycles, and many more offers here.
+We value our long-time clients, and we’re proud when a newcomer joins in to find a vehicle they’ve always wanted.
 However, sometimes newcomers are puzzled when they see a chunky list of frequent terms and notions we use here.
 Understanding them is a fundamental concept that accounts for your confidence in bidding.
-Let’s start: here we’ve compiled the ultimate glossary of car auction terms you see on AutoBidMaster.
+Let’s start: we’ve compiled the ultimate glossary of car auction terms you see on AutoBidMaster.

 Body style (vehicle type): represents a manufacturer’s designation of the vehicle’s body configuration (sedan/coupe/hatchback/SUV/MPV, etc.)